 Mr. G. Arthur McGettrick was appointed to the Senior Executive Service in 2021 as the Deputy Director, Air Warfare for the Director, Operational Test and Evaluation (DOT&E), Office of the Secretary of Defense.
-In this capacity, he is directly responsible for the adequacy of operational test (OT) and evaluation for air warfare systems, including aircraft, air-launched weapons and electronic attack, within the Department of Defense.
+In this capacity, he is directly responsible for the adequacy of operational test (OT) and live fire test and evaluation for air warfare systems, including aircraft, air-launched weapons, electronic warfare, countermeasures, and command and control within the Department of Defense.
 His responsibilities include oversight for the conduct of major weapons system assessments and reporting to the Secretary of Defense and Congress.
 He also supports DOT&E participation in the Defense Acquisition Executive Summary process.

 Previous to his current appointment, Mr. McGettrick served as the Senior Evaluator for F-35 Initial Operational Test and Evaluation (IOT&E) in DOT&E. In this role, he was directly responsible for OT oversight of the F-35 Joint Strike Fighter program to ensure the adequacy of F-35 IOT&E and report the results to the Secretary of Defense and Congress.
 He also advised capability studies and OT planning for the Next Generation Air Dominance fighter program.